Turk's Head: Production

 For the project, Elbé undertook extensive research: "I met with social workers, emergency doctors and policemen..
 I also saw completely neglected housing estates, where there are no longer any police stations within a 2km radius..
 For me, it’s a socially-engaged film..
 I took inspiration from the films of Robert Altman, Paul Haggis and especially those of Alejandro Gonzalez Inarritu.
 I told myself it was risky, but there was no reason not to try this in France."

 The director also researched the real-life perpetrators of a Marseille bus attack that influenced his narrative, "What shocked me most was that one year later, the youths didn’t speak up during the trial and never asked for forgiveness", explained the director.
 "As though their prison sentence had served no purpose.
 And as though our social pact had been shattered to pieces."

 Character-driven roles were an important element for Elbe, as he explained the development of his preferred character, Sybil (Elkabetz).
 "I think of the mother as a cowboy in a skirt.
 She keeps her dignity, because if she falls, everything else does.
-Through her, I wanted to pay homage to all those mothers in the banlieues who raise the kids alone because the husband has gone.
+Through her, I wanted to pay homage to all those mothers in the banlieues who raise the kids alone because their husbands have gone.
 I chose an actress who reminds me of those great Italian stars of the postwar period, like Anna Magnani."

 At a cost of €5.5m, the film was produced by Alicéleo and France 2 Cinéma co-produced the project.
 The film also received financial backing from the National Film and Moving Image Centre (CNC).